Why go into Further Education?

-If you want to stay in full-time education, you can choose subjects that interest you; either opting for a variety at A Level or specialising in one area on a vocational Level 2 Progression or Level 3 Extended Diploma.
+You can choose subjects that interest you; either opting for a variety at A Level or specialising in one area on a vocational Level 3 Extended Diploma or T Level.

 All of these options will give you an advantage whether you want to find a job or go on to university or an apprenticeship.
 We’ll help you make the choice that’s right for you.
 For more information and to discuss your options in further detail, make sure you come along to one of our many open events, take a look at our subject spotlights, or get in touch to find out more.